iiag/iiag-lore/races/Gnats/Language.md

  * **rtir** means "next".
 Can be used as an adjective or noun.
  * **Ro** is an affix indicating the speaker is inquiring as to the more specific nature of the affixee.
 Does not affix to *tnit* or *Bnit*, see *tRo* and *BRo*.
  * **ba** used with *ab* marks the effect of a cause and effect relationship.
+ * **bi** means "to unmake" or "to destroy".
+It is a negation of "ib" and behaves similarly.
+It is used as a suffix.
  * **bn** marks the past tense.
  * **bBn** marks the future tense.
  * **Bos** thing near the speaker.